-Knowing the difference between immediate and deferred execution is helpful in debugging programs.
-When you type RUN or NEW OF LIST without a line number, the computer does what you want as soon as you press Return.
+Knowing the difference between immediateand deferred execution is helpful in debugging programs.
+When you type RUN of NEW of LISE without a line number, the computer does what you want as soon as you press Return.
 This is known as immediate execution.
 When you write a program with line numbers, the computer defers execution until you run it.
 This is called deferred execution.
 Immediate execution is extremely useful in debugging programs.